Over the past couple of years, most of the major news headlines have centered around public health. And with good reason.

 But don’t lose sight of who you are.

-Just like I heard about the Sierra Red Fox sighting from every environmental organization with access to a computer, I’ve heard the same plea’s to fight #PollutingPruitt over the past weeks from the Sierra Club, the Conservation Law Foundation, the Waterkeeper Alliance and the Climate Reality Project… I could go on.
+Just like I heard about the Sierra Red Fox sighting from every environmental organization with access to a computer, when Scott Pruitt got confirmed to be the EPA administrator, I heard about it in every email I received for days.
+Each one asked me to contribute my money to help fight this new villain and the same plea’s to fight #PollutingPruitt poured into my email from the Sierra Club, the Conservation Law Foundation, the Waterkeeper Alliance and the Climate Reality Project… I could go on.

 So many organizations, so many different missions, all urging me to do the same thing.

 Find a better balance.

 Keep us informed of the big things – especially since a portion of your readership won’t be informed on every big thing.

 But before you take on the whole world, think about your niche.

 Remember that ONE thing that your organization set out to change or save.
 Highlight it.
 Be unique, fight for the thing that makes your organization different than all the rest.
 Otherwise, you’ll be lost in a sea of better-funded organizations than your own.

 There are many ways to get through the coming years, in both the wins and losses.
 And succeeding at your small part will be a big win.